riemannzeta5/riemannzeta5.github.io/README.md

 # riemannzeta5.github.io

-This is the repo for a site hosts some of my non-WordPress content.
+This is the repo for a site that hosts some of my non-WordPress content.
 This would include for example games (dynamic / JavaScript apps), media files, and so on.

-Right now, this site isn't accessible, as it just hosts some media files that I link to from my WordPress site.
+Right now, this site doesn't have a homepage, as it just hosts content that I link to individually from my WordPress site.

 ## General Pointers